pcolby/cmake-modules/README.md

 Unlike the `FindPHP4` module included with cmake, this module uses the [`php-config`](http://php.net/manual/en/install.pecl.php-config.php) script to determine information about the installed PHP configuration.
-Among other things, this means that this module is compatible with both PHP 4 and 5.
+Among other things, this means that this module is compatible with both PHP4 and PHP5.

-For Linux distributions, this [`php-config`](http://php.net/manual/en/install.pecl.php-config.php) script is normally installed as part of some `php-dev` or `php-devel` package.

 The module is self-documented, so just read the documentation at the top of the [FindPHP.cmake](FindPHP.cmake) file itself.

+Tip: On Linux distributions, the [`php-config`](http://php.net/manual/en/install.pecl.php-config.php) script is normally installed as part of a `php-dev` or `php-devel` package.